 In January 2006, the Canadian Accounting Standards Board adopted a strategic plan, which includes the decision to move financial reporting for Canadian publicly accountable enterprises to a single set of globally accepted high-quality standards, namely, International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.
 The effective implementation date of the conversion from Canadian generally accepted accounting principles ("Canadian GAAP") to IFRS is January 1, 2011, with an effective transition date of January 1, 2010 for financial statements prepared on a comparative basis.
-Tsodilo Resources is engaged in an assessment and conversion to IFRS in advance of January 1, 2011.
+Tsodilo Resources is engaged in an assessment and conversion process which includes consultation with external consulting firms and expects to be ready for the conversion to IFRS in advance of January 1, 2011.
 The Company's two operating subsidiaries currently prepare audited financial statements in accordance with IFRS.
 Accordingly, differences relating to these operating subsidiaries have been previously identified and are summarized as follows: